 - toss the ball in the table surface,

 - the ball toss does not open and is high enough;

 During the rally:

-- The ball hitting the edge of the table or edge of the table.
+- The ball hits the edge of the table or edge of the table.

 How to use TTR?

 What is the TTR Procedure?
-And how to use if you a table tennis player.
+And how to use it if you are a table tennis player.
 ITTF has made some laws, regulations to use TTR.